 A simplified version of a Kanban board can look like this:

-The great thing is, you can add columns specific to your team’s processes and workflows and expand each section to your unique project needs.
-For example, you could add columns for This Month, Paused, and This Week to get an even more granular-level view of what’s happening at any given time.
+Kanban teams add columns specific to their processes and workflows, and expand each section to their unique project needs.
+For example, you could add columns for This Month, Paused, and This Week to get an even more granular view of what’s happening at any given time.

-Using the example above, once the website copy has moved to In Review, designing the about page and other outstanding tasks are then moved to the In Progress column.
-If it turns out the completed website copy needed for the wireframes has to be revisited, the task is simply moved back to the To-Do column with the new requests.
+Using the example above, once the website copy moves to In Review, designing the About page and other outstanding tasks go to the In Progress column.
+If it turns out the team needs to revisit the completed website copy needed for the wireframes, the task simply goes back to the To Do column with the new requests.

-Like any project management approach, the Kanban method can be improved and optimized.
-However, you need to measure it in the first place to effectively optimize your workflow.
+Like any project management methodology, you can improve and optimize the Kanban method.
+However, you need to measure it in the first place to effectively streamline your workflow.

-Once you know the average time per task, the workflow becomes smoother and more streamlined.
+Knowing the average time per task smooths out the flow of work.
 Also, improving those cycle times means your team completes projects quicker and more efficiently.

 Where does the Kanban method work best?

-The Kanban method can be implemented in pretty much every project-based situation.
-But there are some scenarios where it's better suited.
+The Kanban method can work in pretty much every project-based situation, but it’s effective in some scenarios more than others.

-For example, the Kanban method is ideal for teams receiving a lot of incoming requests that are weighted differently in terms of urgency and priority.
-New cards can be added and moved sequentially based on priority levels, urgency, and project specifications.
+For example, Kanban works great for teams receiving numerous incoming requests that are weighted differently in urgency and priority.
+Users can add and move new cards sequentially based on priority levels, urgency, and project specifications.

-Kanban boards are also great for content marketers who need to manage various pieces of content through each stage.
-For example, we use Teamwork's Board View to move content to each stage to monitor the lifecycle of each task.
+The functionality of Kanban boards is also great for marketers who need to manage various pieces of content through each stage.
+For example, we use Teamwork.com's Board View to move content to each stage to monitor the lifecycle of a given task.

-Teamwork offers flexible and agile project management views to help different teams get work done.
-We make it easy to streamline your process, share assets, and monitor projects from start to finish.
+Teamwork.com offers flexible and agile project management views to help different teams get work done.
+We make it easy to streamline your process, share assets, and monitor assignments from start to finish.

 What is Scrum?

 Scrum is a project management method that allows teams to use strict periods of time to focus on specific tasks.
-A Scrum is broken up into sprints that last anywhere from a day to four weeks — depending on the scope of the tasks.
+A Scrum is broken up into sprints that last anywhere from a day to four weeks — depending on their scope.

 The idea behind Scrum is that it’s fast-paced and allows for uninterrupted periods of productivity.
-There are set start and finish dates, and with the short timeframes, teams are forced to break up complex tasks into smaller, more actionable activities.
+There are set start and finish dates.
+With the short timeframes, Scrum teams must break up complex tasks into smaller, more actionable activities.

-Sprints are made up of a few different stages including sprint planning, sprint review, and retrospective meetings.
-Each phase is typically monitored with daily Scrum meetings to go over roadblocks, daily to-dos, or quick wins.
+Sprints have a few different stages, including sprint planning, sprint review, and sprint retrospective meetings.
+Each phase typically occurs with daily Scrum meetings to go over roadblocks, daily to-dos, or quick wins.

-The biggest difference between Kanban vs. Scrum is that Scrum is less flexible in terms of adding tasks halfway through a sprint.
-Instead, an entire sprint must be completed before moving on to the next task or activity.
+The key difference between Kanban and Scrum is that Scrum is less flexible in terms of adding tasks halfway through a sprint.
+Instead, completing an entire sprint is necessary before moving on to the next sprint task or activity.

-Again, let’s use the web design for simplicity.
-A Scrum might involve two weeks of the entire team carrying out research to map out wireframes.
+Let’s use the web design example again for simplicity.
+A Scrum might involve two weeks of the entire team researching to map out wireframes.
 Only when that sprint is complete can the entire team move on to designing the visual assets.

-Each activity becomes the main focus of that sprint, with all team members taking a defined role in the process.
-Whereas the Kanban method allows multiple team members to work on various tasks throughout a given timeframe, the idea behind Scrum is that everyone comes together to intensely work on a small section of a bigger project.
+Each activity becomes the focus of that sprint, with all members taking a defined role in the process.
+Whereas the Kanban method allows multiple people to work on various tasks throughout a given timeframe, the Scrum methodology requires that everyone come together to intensely work on a small section of a bigger project.

-At the start of each sprint, the team plans the Scrum, including the outcomes that will happen and who will do what, and when.
-The dedicated Scrum Master will break down each task into smaller activities and supervise the sprint from start to finish.
+At the start of each sprint, the team plans the Scrum timeline, including the outcomes that will happen, who will do what, and when tasks need to be completed.
+The dedicated Scrum Master then breaks down each task into smaller activities and supervises the sprint from start to finish.

-The length of the sprint is agreed upon before it begins, with the Scrum Master estimating how much time it will take to finish everything on the list.
-If priorities change in the middle of a sprint, the entire sprint must stop and the planning process starts again.
+At the start of a project, the Scrum Master will estimate how much time it will take to finish everything on the list, ensuring everyone agrees on the sprint’s length ahead of time.
+If priorities change in the middle of a sprint, the entire sprint must stop, and the planning process starts again.

-Scrums are often measured in velocity, or more simply, the number of tasks that can be completed in any given sprint.
-Essentially, each task is assigned a point(s), which are then added up and used to measure how long a sprint needs to be and how much should be completed during that time.
+Essentially, each task is assigned a point(s).
+These are added up and used to measure how long the sprint needs to be and how much should be completed during that time.

 Where does the Scrum method work best?

-The Scrum method is often used by software development teams or teams that are working on a similar project, task, or activity at the same time.
-Each sprint is dedicated to a specific set of tasks, where each team member has their own role but is also part of a bigger ecosystem.
+Each sprint is an increment dedicated to a specific set of tasks, where each team member has their own role but is also part of a bigger ecosystem.

-Kanban vs. Scrum: What are the real differences?
+Kanban vs. Scrum: What are the real differences in these agile methodologies?

 When set up head-to-head, Kanban vs. Scrum starts to become an easier decision based on your specific project, team, or workflow.

-Of course, the pros and cons of any project management system will vary depending on your team’s needs and the projects you’re undertaking.
-However, there are some key benefits that the Kanban method can bring to the table.
+The pros and cons of any project management system vary depending on your team’s needs and the tasks you plan to complete.
+However, there are some key benefits that each method brings to the table.

-Easy to visualize the workflow and see what tasks are in progress at any time
+Visualizes the workflow to plan what’s in progress at any time